Perspective | The Nationals deserve a do-over in 2021. So do we all.

 Their record is a combined 2-12.
 That’ll explain most of 12-20.

-The rest can be attributed to a broken wrist to starting second baseman Starlin Castro, the sight of Sean Doolitle (9.64 ERA) searching for his lost fastball, a quick fizzle by rookie Carter Kieboom and a couple of unexpected blown saves by World Series hero Daniel Hudson.
+The rest can be attributed to a broken wrist to starting second baseman Starlin Castro, the sight of Sean Doolittle (9.64 ERA) searching for his lost fastball, a quick fizzle by rookie Carter Kieboom and a couple of unexpected blown saves by World Series hero Daniel Hudson.

 Others, like Eric Thames and Victor Robles, have been mundane, but no more than you’d expect in the first five weeks of any year.
 A hot week and they’re fine.
 Add some unfocused defense and there you have it: the blahs.